KingPsychopath/Rensa/README.md

 #Core Features
 - Modularized design to easily expand using `AbstractManager` and `AbstractCommand`.
-- Multi-threaded feature handling for smooth responses
+- Multi-threaded feature handling for smooth responses.
+- Buffered messaging and moderation to avoid Discord's rate limits.
+- Anti-clutter message management that deletes unnecessary messages from interactions with Rensa to keep chat clean and readable.

 #Built-In Features (Commands)
 ###ChatterBot